-The Health Care Support Worker (HCSW) Certificate Program provides students with the knowledge, skills and values to practice as front-line care providers in a variety of health care and mental health care settings.
+The Health Care Support Work (HCSW) Certificate Program provides students with the knowledge, skills and values to practice as front-line care providers in a variety of health care and mental health care settings.
 Students learn to assist with daily living (bathing, personal grooming, eating, maintaining mobility), and with psychosocial challenges.

 International students are not currently eligible for this program.
 For more information, contact Douglas College International